alicemhankin/alicemhankin/README.md

 Hi!
 I'm Alice Hankin and my pronouns are she/her ✨

-Here are a few projects I have worked on over my time at the University of Auckland.
+Here is where I keep the projects I have worked on as a statistics student at the University of Auckland.

+My coolest visualisations are for [the saddlepoint approximation](saddlepoint.shinyapps.io/visualise) and [branching processes](https://alicemh.shinyapps.io/multitype_2/).
+These were both produced in R Shiny.

+I am most proud of my masters dissertation found [here]() - this details the development of the saddlepoint visualisation application.
+My honours project found [here]() details how I used high performance computing and Bayesian models to model terrorism events in Iraq.

 Reach me at alicemirandahankin@gmail.com :)

 <!--
 **alicemhankin/alicemhankin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.